AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures

 In the preceding analysis, the encoder-based AlgoFormer (with full attention) demonstrates its capability to solve problems by performing algorithms.
 Previous studies \citep{giannou2023looped, bai2023transformers,zhang2023trained, huang2023context, ahn2023transformers} also focus on the encoder-based models.
 We opted for an encoder-based transformer because full-batch data is available for estimating gradient and Hessian information.
 However, in practical applications, decoder-based models, like GPT-2, are sometimes more prevalent.
 In this subsection, we delve into the performance of the decoder-based model when executing iterative optimization algorithms, such as gradient descent, to solve regression problems.
-The results are intriguing, as the decoder-based transformer evaluates the gradient based on previously viewed data from earlier tokens.

-We consider the linear regression problem in Equation \eqref{linear_regression}.
+We consider the linear regression problem in \Eqref{linear_regression}.
 Due to the limitations of the decoder-based transformer, which can only access previous tokens, implementing iterative algorithms based on the entire batch data is not feasible.
 However, it is important to note that the current token in a decoder-based transformer can access data from all previous tokens.
 To predict the label $y_{i}$ based on the input prompt $\bm{P}^{i} = \left[ \bm{x}_{1}, y_1, \cdots, \bm{x}_{i} \right]$, the empirical loss for the linear weight at $\bm{x}_{i}$ is given by

-In essence, the linear weight is estimated using accessible data from the previous tokens, reflecting the restricted information available in the decoder-based transformer.
+-1em In essence, the linear weight is estimated using accessible data from the previous tokens, reflecting the restricted information available in the decoder-based transformer.